OKLAHOMA 35

 Oklahoma 14 Notre Dame 7.

+OU had just turned the ball over on downs at the Irish 43.
+With the momentum, good field position and their fans no longer speed dialing Dr. Kevorkian, the Irish pick up consecutive first downs and find themselves at the OU 24 with 3:44 to go in the half.
 A touchdown on this drive would be absolutely huge for Notre Dame.
 Going to the locker room tied after having been down 14 points before NBC could even run a Ford F-150 commercial...would be as uplifting for the Irish as it would be devastating for the Sooners.
 The damage could be far reaching...

 I am watching the game over at Scott McKnight's house.
 Scott and his wife Allison have four McChildren...all ten years of age or younger...and all of them are within 15 yards of an over served OAS.
 An Irish touchdown here and there is a good chance that all four McChildren will arrive at school on Monday armed with several new vocabulary words.

 But before you can say 'hooked on phonics'...Julian Wilson picks off Tommy Rees to stop the Irish drive.
-Ten plays and 88 yards later, Blake Bell finds Lacoltan Bester in the back of the la-end zone
+Ten plays and 88 yards later, Blake Bell finds Lacoltan Bester in the back of the la-end zone.

 Instead of going to half with a tie score and several parent teacher conferences in the McKnight's near future...the score is 21-7 Sooners.
 It's only halftime and I need a nap and a twelve-step program...but at least the children aren't using the f-word as a noun, verb and adjective in the same sentence.